 107 artifacts out of 1,200 stolen pieces held by Washington were returned to Baghdad and these are now being redistributed to their original provinces.
 Some of the pieces received from Washington date back to the Babylonian times, including necklaces and painted pottery.

 Rizan Ahmed, ‘Looted antiquities returned to Nineveh‘, AK News (Kurdistan News Agency), 18/08/2011.

 Map: Nineveh in Nineveh province (in the ‘Kurdish’ region) near Mosul (BBC – edited)(MORE ...)

 .
 The FBI is investigating, but mystery surrounds two Chinese Tang dynasty sandstone heads of Lohan “valued at $800,000 each” which were recently stolen from a US private collection:

 The two Louhan sculptures, which are approximately 1,000-years-old, were stolen from an undisclosed location in Westport, Connecticut.
 The sandstone works of art are two of only a handful known to exist and both date to China’s Tang Dynasty.
 The sculptures are 15 inches high and 15 inches long and weigh between 55 and 70 pounds each.
 Westport is a coastal town of about 25,000 residents and one of the wealthiest locations in the US.
 Police are not disclosing when the sculptures were taken or the exact location of the private collection.

 The story has attracted no little attention in the newspapers, even reaching the daily main in the UK.
-Most of the attraction seems to be that items like this which, from the photos at least, are singularly unattractive to look ...(MORE ...)
+Most of the attraction seems to be that items like this which, from the photos at least, are singularly unattractive to look at ...(MORE ...)